Deployeur/PyConsole/README.md

             .add_option(short_name='ff', long_name='fill_fields', description="Fill the page's input(s)")

     def execute(self, input, output):
-        pass # Whatever logic needed to fill the search field at Google's page (hint: Selenium)...
+        pass # Whatever logic needed to open a Chrome window and fill the fields in the page (hint: Selenium)...
 ```

 And now execute the CLI app as follows: